carbon-ahs/django_axia/README.md

-# Just a placeholder project with most of settings included
+# Just a placeholder project with most of settings included"# django_axia"